quiqupltd/wheniwork/api-migration-tasks.md

   6. Run `task generate` to verify the code generator works (no errors).
   7. Mark the task as complete in this table.
   8. Update the main [readme](README.md) for supported APIs
-  9. Commit all filse using -am to make sure to add all changes
+  9. Commit all filse using -am to make sure to add all changes, then push the changes
   10. Use gh command line tool to open a new pr

 - Add notes or issues as needed in the Notes column.